dishmint/LexicalCases/README.md

 TextSequenceCases[sourcetext, TextPattern[...]]
 ```
 ---
-Under the hood

-TextSequenceCases works thusly:
+How does it work?

 ### 1 — TextPattern Expansion
 * Replaces TextType[<type>] with all occurrences of that type in source-text
 * Converts Text Pattern Objects to built-in WL Pattern Objects
-### 2 — Tokenizes source-text
+### 2 — Source Text Tokenization
-* Applies TextWords to source-text
+* Applies TextWords to sourcetext
-### 3 — Looks for Sequences in tokenized-source-text matching the expanded TextPattern
+### 3 — TextPattern SequenceCases
 ```Mathematica
 SequenceCases[tokenizedSourceText, ExpandedTextPattern]
 ```